rstacruz/arch-install-helper/README.md

 # Arch installer script

-A small script to make it easier to install Arch Linux on VM's.
+A small script to make it easier to install Arch Linux primarily aimed at installing Arch on VM's (VMWare Player, VirtualBox).

+## Usage

 Boot the Arch Linux installer.
 Get online. (for VM's - you're probably already online.)